mr-ansar/ansar-services/README.md

 development machine or an operational host.
 The other type of target is the host designated to be the ansar LAN directory.

+> Default use of the commands in this repo assume a standard configuration
+> for ansar networking.
+This includes use of a standard port (32175) and a
+> standard IP address (192.168.1.176).
+Different values can be used by editing
+> the directory-host-settings and directory-lan-settings before service
+> construction begins.
+Refer to ansar-connect documentation for further
+> details.

 To enable full ansar networking capabilities within a development or operational host, install the ansar-host.service;